leonardon473/my-dinner-backend/README.md

 Views depends Models.
 I suggest to use Models directly for CRUD operations and Services for advance operations.
 Nora admin, user interface and the rest api are located here.

+# Improvements

+- Use authentication to list users addresses.